Data Expedition, Inc. ®

 More Techniques

-These are just simple examples of how ExpeDat can be integrated with other software.
+These are just some simple examples of how ExpeDat can be integrated with other software.
 Please refer to the documentation referenced in each section for more details.